larryhastings/big/README.md

     Bottom line, the new version is much faster for larger workloads.
 (It's slower for trivial examples... where speed doesn't matter.)
-  * The `backslash` parameter has been replaced by a new parameter, `escape`.
-    `escape` allows specifying the escape string, which by default is '\\' (backslash).
-If you specify a false value, there will be no escape character in strings.
   * Another benefit of switching to `multisplit`: `quotes` now supports quote delimiters and an escape string of any nonzero length.
-If more than one quote delimiter matches at a time, `split_quoted_string` will always pick the longer string.
+In the case of ambiguity--if more than one quote delimiter matches at a time--`split_quoted_string` will always pick the longer string.
-  * By default `quotes` only contains `'`` (single-quote) and `"` (double-quote).
-The previous version also supported `"""` and `'''` by default; this is no longer true, it was too opinionated and Python-specific.
-  * `split_quoted_string` also accepts a new parameter, `state`, which sets the initial state of quoting.
-  * The `triple_quotes` parameter has been removed.
-(See next bullet point.)
-  * `split_quoted_string` is now documented as being completely agnostic about newlines.
-The previous version was, too;
+  * `split_quoted_string` is now deliberately
+    (and documented-ly) completely agnostic about newlines.
-    even though the documentation discussed triple-quoted
+    The previous version was, too; even though the documentation discussed triple-quoted strings vs
-    strings vs single-quoted strings, in reality it didn't ever care about newlines.
-With the updated API, it's officially up to you to enforce any rules here (e.g. "newlines aren't permitted in
+    single-quoted strings, in reality it didn't ever care about newlines.
+With the updated API, it's officially up to you to enforce the rules you want (e.g. "newlines aren't permitted in single-quoted strings.")
-    single-quoted strings.")

 * Breaking change: `parse_delimiters` has also been completely re-tooled, re-written... *and* re-named!